samuelandersoncodes/kidomart/README.md

 - Conduct thorough testing to ensure that the registration process is smooth, secure, and user-friendly across different devices and platforms.

+#### Registration Email Activation

+##### User Story

+As a site user, I want to receive an email confirmation upon registration to verify my account so that I can ensure registration success.

+##### Acceptance Criteria:

+- The system should send an automated email with a secure account activation link to the user's registered email address.

+- The email should contain a user-friendly message with a prominent call-to-action link for account activation.

+- The email confirmation should provide clear instructions and guidance on how to verify the account and complete the registration process.

+##### Tasks

+- Configure the system to trigger an automated email with a secure account activation link to the user's registered email address upon successful registration.

+- Design and create an email template that includes clear instructions and a user-friendly interface for account verification and actvation.

+- Implement a mechanism to track the status of email confirmations and update the user account status upon successful verification.

+- Conduct rigorous testing to ensure that the email activation system functions correctly and that users can verify their accounts seamlessly.

+- Provide appropriate error handling to assist users who encounter issues with the email activation process.

 #### User Authentication

 ##### User Story